-- For example, the drug may not be on our 2025 Comprehensive Formulary or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+- For example, the drug may not be on our 2023 Comprehensive Formulary; or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
 If you decide to get the drug immediately, you may need to pay the full cost for it - Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
-We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription help from, and pay copayments under, a drug manufacturer patient assistance program outside our plan's benefit, you may submit a paper claim to have your out-of-pocket expense count toward qualifying you for catastrophic coverage.
+In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost

+When you pay copayments under a drug manufacturer patient assistance program.
+If you get help from, and pay copayments under, a drug manufacturer patient assistance program outside our plan's benefit, you may submit a paper claim to have your out-of-pocket expense count toward qualifying you for catastrophic coverage.